 What you need to know about BPD

 People with borderline personality disorder (BPD) tend to have major difficulties with relationships, especially with those closest to them.
-The wild mood swings, angry outbursts, chronic abandonment fears, and impulsive and irrational behaviors can leave loved ones feeling helpless, abused, and off balance.
-Partners and family members of people with BPD often say it’s like being on an emotional roller coaster with no end in sight.
-You may feel like you’re at the mercy of your loved one’s BPD symptoms—trapped unless you leave the relationship or the person takes steps to get better.
+Their wild mood swings, angry outbursts, chronic abandonment fears, and impulsive and irrational behaviors can leave loved ones feeling helpless, abused, and off balance.
+Partners and family members of people with BPD often describe the relationship as an emotional roller coaster with no end in sight.
+You may feel like you’re at the mercy of your loved one’s BPD symptoms—trapped unless you leave the relationship or the person takes steps get treatment.
 But you have more power than you think.

-You can change the relationship by managing your own reactions, establishing firm limits, and improving communication between the two of you.
+You can change the relationship by managing your own reactions, establishing firm limits, and improving communication between you and your loved one.
 There’s no magic cure but with the right treatment and support, many people with BPD can and do get better and their relationships can become more stable and rewarding.
-In fact, patients with the most support and stability at home tend to get better sooner than those whose relationships are more chaotic and insecure.
-Whether it’s your partner, parent, child, sibling, friend, or other loved one, you can improve both the relationship and your own quality of life, even if the person with BPD isn’t ready to acknowledge the problem or seek treatment.
+In fact, patients with the most support and stability at home tend to show improvements sooner than those whose relationships are more chaotic and insecure.
+Whether it’s your partner, parent, child, sibling, friend, or other loved one with BPD, you can improve both the relationship and your own quality of life, even if the person with BPD isn’t ready to acknowledge the problem or seek treatment.

 Learning all you can

 If your loved one has borderline personality disorder, it’s important to recognize that he or she is suffering.
 The destructive and hurtful behaviors are a reaction to deep emotional pain.
 In other words, they’re not about you.
-When your loved one does or says something hurtful towards you, understand that the behavior is motivated by the desire to stop the pain he or she is experiencing; it’s rarely deliberate.
+When your loved one does or says something hurtful towards you, understand that the behavior is motivated by the desire to stop the pain they are experiencing; it’s rarely deliberate.